caseylee94/MechaCar_Statistical_Analysis-/README.md

 ## Overview of Project
 AutosRUs’ newest prototype, the MechaCar, is suffering from production troubles that are blocking the manufacturing team’s progress.
 AutosRUs’ upper management has called on the data analytics team to review the production data for insights that may help the manufacturing team.

-The data analytics team will do the following:
+For this project, the following will be completed:

 * Perform multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes
 * Collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots
 * Run t-tests to determine if the manufacturing lots are statistically different from the mean population
-* Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.
-For each statistical analysis, you’ll write a summary interpretation of the findings.
+* Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers

 ### Linear Regression to Predict MPG

 The `MechaCar_mpg.csv` dataset contains mpg test results for 50 prototype MechaCars.
 The MechaCar prototypes were produced using multiple design specifications to identify ideal vehicle performance.
 Multiple metrics, such as vehicle length, vehicle weight, spoiler angle, drivetrain, and ground clearance, were collected for each vehicle.
-Using your knowledge of R, you’ll design a linear model that predicts the mpg of MechaCar prototypes using several variables from the `MechaCar_mpg.csv file`.
+Using R, a linear model that predicts the mpg of MechaCar prototypes will be designed using several variables from the `MechaCar_mpg.csv file`.

 #### Resulting Model:

 ![linear_regression.png](/Resources/linear_regression.png)
 *Image 1: Linear regression model predicting MPG*

-From the above output we can see that:
+From the above output, it can be concluded:

 1. The **vehicle length**, and **vehicle ground clearance** are statistically likely to provide non-random amounts of variance to the model.
 That is to say, the vehicle length and vehicle ground clearance have a significant impact on miles per gallon on the MechaCar prototype.
 Conversely, the **vehicle weight**, **spoiler angle**, and **All Wheel Drive** (AWD) have p-Values that indicate a random amount of variance with the dataset.